-In the broadcasting industry (read traditional TV industry) years of experience and well-established processes have helped reduced latency to near-zero and there is no-reason why the online streaming media industry could not come up with such low-latency solutions.
+In the broadcasting industry (read traditional TV industry) years of experience and well-established processes have helped reduced latency to near-zero and there is no-reason why the online streaming media industry can not come up with such low-latency solutions.

 You need to tune your streaming chain to achieve low-latency streaming with HLS.
 Most optimisations happen on the server.
 You can refer to your transcoder or streaming server manual for more information on how to best tune it for low-latency streaming with HLS.
-If you are a Wowza customer this guide will help you improve latency of HLS streams.
+If you are a Wowza customer this guide will help you improve latency of live HLS streams.

+There are also a few player settings we can play with to improve latency.
 In our testing we used a low-latency tuned Wowza server receiving a signal from a FFmpeg-based transcoder, transcoding a 720p live recording into 3 renditions (720p at 2200 kbps, 540p at 1500 kbps, 360p at 600 kbps).
 We used 1 key-frame per second for transcoding each of our renditions and used a 1 second HLS chunk duration as explained in the above Wowza guide.
 We also used a CDN (Amazon Cloud Front) during our testing to make sure it would be relevant to a large scale deployment.

 Knowing the above we used the below player code:

 We let our test run for over an hour and tested on various browsers and mobile devices, while frequently refreshing our test page, to insure we had consistent results.
-We were able to reach and maintain a lower than 5 seconds latency for our live HLS test stream.
+We were able to reach and maintain a ~ 5 seconds latency for our live HLS test stream.
 On iOS and macOS Safari where we use native HLS playback in HTML5 video (as opposed to Media Source Extensions) latency was more in the 10 seconds range.